Angry Video Game Nerd: Music

 The opening song of the show, simply entitled The Angry Video Game Nerd Theme Song, is a staple of the series since its earliest conception.
 The song was written by Kyle Justin and James Rolfe, and performed by Justin.
 Over the years, the song had different variations to correspond with specials.
 Programmer and musician Lachlan Barclay published a soundtrack album based on the web-series in 2011.
 This earliest compilation of the show was created by Barclay due to demands from fans after he played the song on Video XYZ.
 Another compilation album was released in 2013 containing the music derived from the Nerd's video game.
 Developed also by FreakZone, the album was released by ScrewAttack Entertainment LLC as a digital download.
 An album based from the movie was released in 2014 composed by Bear McCreary, who had previously worked with Rolfe on the webseries Christmas special.
-The film's music was composed of rock-and-roll, heavy metal, a symphonic orchestra, and synthesized musical elements from various gaming systems such as NES, SNES, and SEGA Genesis.
+The film's music was composed of rock-and-roll, heavy metal, a symphonic orchestra, and synthesized musical elements from various gaming systems such as NES, SNES, and Sega Genesis.
 The album features two remixes by McCreary as well.

+Spin-off and other Cinemassacre content

+Board James is an internet show made by Rolfe that features him playing the naive but ultimately sinister Board James, a reincarnation of a murderer who wants to relive happier memories playing board games as a regular person in the alternate realities he escaped to.
+In the episode "Video Games !!", it is implied that the Angry Video Game Nerd is an alternate personality of Board James.
+However, James states in a later video that this is not canon.

+Rolfe has also made other series on Cinemassacre such as James & Mike Mondays, Rental Reviews and Lookin' at Books, and he has made a variety of short films.